Rating: ![]()

 Producer: Shigeru Watanabe

-Available in North America from Columbia Home Video on subtitled DVD.
-The soundtrack CD is also available from Geneon.
+Available in North America from Columbia Home Video on subtitled (only) DVD.